 This might seem crazy, but ensure you have a cardigan/jumper/hoodie with you for the flight, even if you are flying from a hot country to a hot country.
 Planes get cold, and babies and toddler will feel it even more than us adults.
 It’s easier to remove a layer or two of clothing than it is to get a baby or toddler warm when you’ve nothing in reserve.

-And for babies and toddlers, I’d advise bringing a small blanket with you to cover them up if they fall asleep.
-It’s worked wonders for us in the days when BattleKid would still sleep on a plane.
-For the very few times we would be flying in the evening or at night, we always brought BattleKid’s travel Grobag to keep in line with our usual bedtime routine before he outgrew them.
+And when flying with an infant, baby or toddler, I’d advise bringing a small blanket with you to cover them up if they fall asleep.
+It’s worked wonders for us in the days when our son would still sleep on a plane.
+For the very few times we would be flying in the evening or at night, we always brought our son’s travel Grobag to keep things in line with our usual bedtime routine before he outgrew them.

 28 Ask for help if you need it